linrongbin16/commons.nvim/docs/commons_logging.md

 Parameters:

-- `filepath`: The full file name that logs will be written to.
+- `filepath`: Full file name that logs will be written to.
-- `filemode`: File mode.
+- `filemode`: File mode, by default is `"a"`.
-  - `a`: Append mode, logs will be append at the end of logging file.
+  - `"a"`: Append mode, logs will be append at the end of logging file.
-  - `w`: Write mode, exist file content will be removed before writing.
+  - `"w"`: Write mode, exist file content will be removed before writing.
 - `formatter`: The logging formatter, by default is `%(asctime)s,%(msecs)d [%(levelname)s] %(message)s`

   ?> Also see: [Formatter](#formatter) and [Formatting Attributes](#attributes).